 The Eurojust Regulation lays down specific rules regarding transfers of personal data by Eurojust outside of the EU.
-Article 56(2) thereof lists situations where Eurojust can lawfully transfer personal data to the judicial authorities of third countries.
-The provision stipulates that for structural transfers of personal data by Eurojust to Armenia the conclusion of a binding international agreement between the EU and Armenia, adducing adequate safeguards with respect to the protection of privacy and other fundamental rights and freedoms of individuals, is required.
+Article 56(2) thereof lists situations where Eurojust can lawfully transfer personal data to judicial authorities of third countries.
+It follows from the provision that for structural transfers of personal data by Eurojust to Lebanon the conclusion of a binding international agreement between the EU and Lebanon, adducing adequate safeguards with respect to the protection of privacy and other fundamental rights and freedoms of individuals is required.
 In accordance with Article 3(2) TFEU, the Agreement thus falls within the exclusive external competence of the Union.
 Therefore, this proposal is not subject to subsidiarity check.